By: /

 2. Become familiar with a rental car by driving it around the parking lot.

-If you do decide to rent a car and go driving in a foreign country, become familiar with the vehicle by driving it around the parking lot.
+If you do decide to rent a car, whether it’s a one way rental or a round-trip rental, take the time to become familiar with the vehicle by driving it around the parking lot.
 Check that the seat belts are functioning, that the car is equipped with airbags and make sure the brakes and windshield wipers work.
 Try the headlights to verify they light up, and confirm that the turn signals blink.
 Check your fluids and fuel levels.

 3. Plan your route ahead of time.